mbari-org/pbp/pbp-doc/docs/pbp-meta-gen/index.md

 ## JSON format

 !!! note "Why JSON?"
-    We choose JSON files to store the metadata because it is human-readable, easy to parse, and can be easily integrated as part of a larger data processing pipeline.
+    We chose JSON files to store the metadata because it is human-readable, easy to parse, and can be easily integrated as part of a larger data processing pipeline.

 The JSON file schema is as follows: